dareader/hosereel-knob/README.md

 # Hosereel Knob

-This design is a replacement knob for a wall mounted hose reel marketed by Kingfisher.
+This design is a replacement knob for a wall mounted hose reel marketed by [Bonnington Plastics](https://bonningtons.com/) / Kingfisher.

-The same or similar products are also available under the Marksman and Gardenpro branding.
+The same or similar products are available under the Kingfisher, GardenPro, and Marksman branding.

 * Kingfisher / GardenPro 615PRO
 * Marksman 20m Hose Reel Set 70143C